aureliaball/mm-tools-tutorial/_episodes/03-md-bpti.md

 ## MD simulation protocol
 Before you begin, make sure the pdb file, parameter/topology file, and the starting coordinate file are in the same directory as your jupyter notebook where you plan to run the simulation.

-Type `screen -S MD_bpti_gas` to start a terminal session named MD_bpti_gas that can continue running after you log off the computer.

 Sign on to a compute node by typing `srun --partition=Legacy_Nodes --pty --nodes=1 --tasks-per-node=1 --gres=gpu:1 --time=24:00:00 --share --wait=0 --export=ALL /bin/bash`. **Write down the node you are signed on** to by looking at the prompt (it should be a number from 1 to 8).

 Load the latest version of python by typing `module load anaconda3/python-3.7`.
 Open a jupyter notebook by typing `jupyter notebook --no-browser`. **Write down the local host number.**

-In the same window where you just opened the jupyter notebook, type `Ctrl+a` immediately followed by `d`.
-This detaches your jupyter notebook session from the remote terminal so that it will keep running even after you logout.

 In a separate terminal window on your local computer, log in to that jupyter notebook on the compute node by typing `ssh -L 8157:127.0.0.1:#### username@cnode00#.skidmore.edu` where '####' is the local host number of your jupyter notebook and where 'cnode00#' is whichever node you are running the jupyter notebook on.
 Open a browser window and navigate to `http://localhost:8157/`.